This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add vodka to a tall glass.
+• Pour the vodka into a tall glass.

-• Pour in the grenadine.
+• Add the grenadine.

-• Top with plenty of ice.
+• Fill the glass with plenty of ice.

 Notes